Dear readers of ADxS.org, please forgive the disruption.

 • Stimulation of myelination in the brain

-In the inzertohypthalamic dopamine system, the dopaminergic neurons in the hypothalamus are found in the catecholaminergic areas A13 and A14.
+In the infra-hypothalamic dopamine system, the dopaminergic neurons are located in the hypothalamus in the catecholaminergic areas A13 and A14.
 These send their dopaminergic signals to the hypothalamic nuclei (PVN) and the medial preoptic area.
-The inzertohypthalamic dopamine system controls various functions such as feeding, erectile function, and sexual behavior.28
+The inzertohypothalamic dopamine system controls various functions such as nutrition, erectile function and sexual behavior.45

 Systemic administration of dopamine agonists by microinjection into the paraventricular nucleus of the hypothalamus (PVN) induces penile erection in male rats via dopamine D2 receptor activation.
 When microinjected into the medial preoptic area, they facilitate copulatory behavior.
-It is an activation of the inzertohypothalamic dopaminergic system, whose neurons originate in the catecholaminergic cell groups A13 and A14 of the hypothalamus28
+This is an activation of the inzertohypothalamic dopaminergic system, whose neurons originate in the catecholaminergic cell groups A13 and A14 of the hypothalamus45

 1. Rensing, Koch, Rippe, Rippe (2006): Der Mensch im Stress; Psyche, Körper, Moleküle, Kapitel 4: neurobiologische Grundlagen von Stressreaktionen, Seite 89